aya-en-amir/mapapp404/AccessibilityReport.md

 ## Principle of Universal Design
 1. Equitable Use

-   The program can be used by a wide range of users without requiring specialized knowledge.
-However, additional accessibility features can be added to make it more inclusive for people with varying abilities
+   The program is designed to be accessible to most users, however it currently lacks certain accessibility features, such as voice output, which would help to ensure equal access for a wide range of users.

 2. Flexibility in Use